|First Attack||September 22, 1970: GAP members staged explosions at two construction sites in Milan. (0 killed) |

-Partisan Action Groups (GAP) was the second left-wing terrorist group to form in Italy.
-It was smaller and less violent than groups that later formed in the country.
-The group's main aim was to ward off a feared fascist coup d'etat.
+Partisan Action Groups (GAP) was the second left-wing terrorist organization to form in Italy.
+It was smaller and less violent than later Italian terrorist groups.
+Its purported goal was to ward off a feared fascist coup d'etat.
 GAP's targets did not clearly reflect this aim, however.
 The group staged mostly sabotage attacks against corporate properties and does not seem to have successfully attacked any Italian right-wing groups.

 The group largely dissolved after Feltrinelli accidentally died planting an explosive.
 The Red Brigades absorbed some of its remaining membership.

 GAP's chief aim was to prevent a fascist coup d'etat.
 The group sought to prevent it in part by creating squads of guerrilla fighters modeled after those that had fought the fascists in World War II.
 These fighters had been known as partisans.
 Some of GAP's members were former partisans, and some were former members of the Italian Communist Party (PCI) who felt the party was too reformist and too accommodating to the right wing.

 Feltrinelli financed the group himself with money from his successful publishing empire.
 He bought their guns and paid for the apartments they used as bases.

 GAP was most strongly influenced ideologically and tactically by Latin American revolutionaries including Che Guevara and Fidel Castro.
 GAP founder Feltrinelli's publishing company published Italian translations of their writings.
 Feltrinelli himself had visited Latin American and knew Castro personally.

 The group also had ties in Europe.
 Feltrinelli acquired arms from countries such as Lichtenstein and Czechoslovakia, which had more liberal gun laws than Italy, though GAP was not directly sponsored by any state.

 GAP targeted symbols of industry and capitalism like construction

 yards.
 The group planned to conduct guerrilla war from